nccgroup/dotnetpaddingoracle/README.md

 ------------
  * The script won't probably work on Windows systems
  * You need at least Python 3.2 to make it run properly (or Python > 3.0 with the argparse module)
  * It does not do encryption (not enough time and testing data), you still need padbuster for this.
-However the script will give you some value (the null IV plus a valid block) to use with padbuster.
+However the script will give you the null IV plus a valid block to use with padbuster.